cloud-gov/cg-site/_docs/technology/responsibilities.md

 After May 3rd, we begin sending emails to users still using the coffee service, at least one message every other week.
 Finally, on August 31st, we shut down the last instances of the coffee service.

+### Exceptions

+Cloud.gov may need to accelerate a deprecation timeline when maintaining a service poses risks to platform operation.
+We will note in customer communications when and why we're using an accelerated timeline.